jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Regularization

-As we observe before, there are many solutions to a DL problem but in order to have a close fit, the coefficient of our training parameters will have larger magnitude.
+**Regularization punishes over-complexity.** As we observe before, there are many solutions to a DL problem but in order to have a close fit, the coefficient of our training parameters will have larger magnitude.

 $$
 ||c|| = \sqrt{(c_5^2 + c_3^2 + c_3^2 + c_2^2 + c_1^2 + c_{0}^2)}